 - salt and pepper to taste

-- In a LARGE saucepan or a stockpot, heat up oil and add onions.
+- In a LARGE dutch oven or stockpot, heat up oil and add onions.
 Saute for about 10 minutes or until onions are golden.

 - Add minced garlic, saute for a minute.